-Herd immunity occurs when a large number of people, usually 70 to 90 per cent, become immune to a contagious disease after being infected to it.
+Herd immunity occurs when a large number of people, usually 70 to 90 percent, become immune to a contagious disease after being infected with it.

-But there are many grey areas clouding the issue as far as the novel coronavirus is concerned with no consensus on when herd immunity sets in.
+But there are many grey areas clouding the issue as far as the novel coronavirus is concerned with no consensus on when herding immunity sets in.

 He said different parts of the country will get closer to herd immunity at different times.